linsydeanna/slackreads/README.md

 # slackreads :books:

-Post book excepts to a Slack channel.
+Post book excerpts to a Slack channel.